DaveManTheFirst/NewTab-PastellCute/README.md

 ## Installation

 ### Chrome/Chromium base
-- Unzip the Release for Chrome
+- Unzip the source code (not the FIREFOX-Version)
 - Go into Settings
 - Go to "Extensions"
 - Enable Developer Mode